gprossliner/react-demo/doc/S2_SetupReact.md

 ## Rewrite app.tsx to use the react-dom

-We basically create an instance of the HelloWorld component, and render it with react-dom to
+We basically create an instance of the HelloWorld component, and render it with react-dom to the root-div

+# Testing

+## Compile in terminal
+Compile again in terminal

+    npm run build

+app.js is generated.
+In includes all dependencies (like react and react-dom).
+It now is ~740 kB.
+We don't do any minify here, this will greatly reduce in size.

+## Open a browser to check
+* You may open from file:// in chrome, and look how "Hello World" in the document